freeCodeCamp/guide/pages/docs/certificates-guide/house-our-page-within-a-bootstrap-container-fluid-div/index.md

 ---
-title: "freeCodeCamp Challenge Guide: House our page within a Bootstrap Container Fluid Div"
+title: "House our page within a Bootstrap Container Fluid Div"
+parent: "certificates-guide"
 ---

 To make the content responsive, we use the `container-fluid` class.